-Architectural framework of e-commerce includes the synthesizing of various existing resources like DBMS, data repository, computer languages, software agent based transactions, monitors or communication protocols to facilitate the integration of data and software for better applications.
-E-commerce system may also be thought of as consisting of many layers, each layer providing a service.
-Each layer has a specific function and can be described separately.
+E-commerce system consists of many layers and each layer has a specific function that can be described separately.
 The lower layers support the upper ones.
-They provide us with a logical means of discussing the architecture of Ecommerce systems.
-Each layer has a function and supports the layers above it.
-The bottom layer is physical layer, which consists of physical infrastructure such as cables, wires, satellites, mobile phone system etc. Their common function is that they provide the communication infrastructure for Ecommerce.
+They provide us with a logical means of discussing the architecture of E-commerce systems.
+The bottom layer is physical layer, which consists of physical infrastructure such as cables, wires, satellites, mobile phone system etc. Their common function is that they provide the communication infrastructure for E-commerce.
 The emergence of wireless communications has enabled the use of mobile.
-The architectural framework for E-commerce consists of six layers of functionally or services as follows:
+The Architectural framework for E-commerce consists of six layers (Fig. 1) as follows: